internet-computer-protocol/evm-rpc-canister/API.md

 * `service _url`: See `RegisterProvider`.
 * `cycles_per_call`: See `RegisterProvider`.
 * `cycles_per_message_byte`: See `RegisterProvider`.
+* `primary`: A flag indicating that an RPC provider is a good default compared to others with the same chain id.

 Clients of this canister need to select a provider that matches w.r.t. the `chain_id` the network they intend to connect to.
 If multiple providers are available for a given `chain_id`, the per-message or per-byte price or the entity behind the provider (this can be inferred from the `base_url`) may be factors to choose a suitable provider.